rune/rune/docs/docs/how-it-works/player-info.md

 ![Avatar placeholder](/img/avatar-placeholder.svg)

-Right click and select download either as [SVG](/img/avatar-placeholder.svg) or [PNG](/img/avatar-placeholder.png).
+Right click the link above and select download either as [SVG](/img/avatar-placeholder.svg) or [PNG](/img/avatar-placeholder.png).

 ## Your Player ID {#your-player-id}

-In the `onChange` function the client will always get their player ID as well as `yourPlayerId`.
-This can be used to find their own info in the `players` object.
+The `onChange` function provides the client's player ID as `yourPlayerId`.
+This can be used to find their own info using the `getPlayerInfo()` function described above.

+:::tip
-Importantly, `yourPlayerId` will be undefined if they themselves are a spectator!
+Importantly, `yourPlayerId` will be undefined if the client is a spectator!